KenKundert/why-invest-in-bitcoin/README.rst

 |

-It is a maxim of investing that the stock market is risky but if you leave your money in over the long run it reliably provides the excellent returns.  `Visual Capitalist
+It is a maxim of investing that the stock market is risky but if you leave your money in over the long run it reliably provides excellent returns.  `Visual Capitalist
 <https://advisor.visualcapitalist.com/historical-stock-market-returns>`_ pegs
 the rate of return at over 8% when averaged over 200 years.
 Such returns allow